dluciv/fidoip-docker-x86/README.md

 **Why FidoNet?** Because it is cool and still alive.

-**Why Docker?** FidoIP has a lot of legacy irregularities like generating shell scripts with hardcoded configuration to `/usr/local/bin`.
-So it is difficult a bit to keep it in the box, but this Dockerfile tries to do it.
-Anyway we should remember here that all this legacy stuff comes from DOS and OS/2, so it is very nice itself that it can be deployed in Unix-like environment.
+**Why Docker?** FidoIP has a lot of irregularities like generating shell scripts with hardcoded configuration to `/usr/local/bin`.
+So it is difficult a bit to keep it in the box, but this Dockerfile tries to do so.
+Anyway we should remember here that all this funny legacy stuff comes from DOS (it is quite ok to store user data in system directory then =) ) and OS/2, so it is very nice itself that it can be deployed in Unix-like environment.

 **Why 32 bit?** Just because my server is x86 PC.
 You are free to derive it from 64 bit